 Tags

 At this year’s WLPC, I had the opportunity to present on ‘WPA3 Deployment Challenges.’
-I will share the link to the recorded session once it’s published (likely within a week).
-Here is the link to the presentation file.
+Watch the recorded session below and you can download a copy of presentation from here.

 Based on the statistics shared by HPE–Juniper, only around 10% of Wi‑Fi authentications are using WPA3, and just 1% of those are WPA3‑Personal.
 I’m confident that WPA3 adoption rates are similar across other vendors as well.
 Thank you Wes for sharing these insights in your presentation.